Vision-Vertex/vision-tracking/README.md

 # Vision Tracking

-Vision Tracking is a full-stack project for tracking and analyzing visual data.
+Vision Tracking is a full-stack project for tracking and employee weekly plan/report, daily plan/report.
 This is a private, internal project for use within our company.

 ## Project Structure